-A 26-year-old man has been arrested in connection with the death of an Iditarod sled dog after he allegedly ran his snowmobile into two sled teams during the race.
+A 26-year-old man was arrested in connection with the death of an Iditarod sled dog after he allegedly ran his snowmobile into two sled teams during a race.
 At least three other dogs were injured.
-The snowmobiler denies he intentionally drove into the sled teams, but was drunk and repeatedly went after them.
-Charges against him include assault, reckless endangerment, reckless driving and six counts of criminal mischief.
+The snowmobiler denied he intentionally drove into the sled teams, but was drunk and repeatedly went after them.
+Charges against him included assault, reckless endangerment, reckless driving and six counts of criminal mischief.

-A giant rabbit named Atlas, who is about the size of a terrier, has found a new home after being taken in by the SPCA in Scotland last month.
-The rabbit's previous owner decided they could no longer care for him and the shelter has spent the month since then searching for a proper home for the abnormally large rabbit.
-The new pet parent to Atlas says she feels like she won the lottery because there were hundreds of calls and emails from people all over the world who wanted to adopt Atlas, including America, Canada and France.
-By the way, Atlas' new name is almost as long as he is.
-The new owner named him Atilla the Bun Binky Master Jazz Paws, but calls him Atty for short!
+A giant rabbit named Atlas, who was about the size of a terrier, found a new home after being taken in by the SPCA in Scotland.
+The rabbit's previous owner decided they could no longer care for him and the shelter then searched for a proper home for the abnormally large rabbit.
+The new pet parent to Atlas says she felt like she won the lottery because there were hundreds of calls and emails from people all over the world who wanted to adopt Atlas, including America, Canada and France.
+By the way, Atlas' new name was almost as long as he is.
+The new owner named him Atilla the Bun Binky Master Jazz Paws, but called him Atty for short!or short!

 Ticks Move All Over Country

 Tick species are on the move all over the country.
-New research out of Kansas suggests the lone star tick, a bloodsucker named for the state of Texas, is nearing the Colorado border.
-Until recently, researchers believed the lone star stick was isolated to the eastern third of Kansas.
-Ecological models suggest climate change has expanded the amount of habitat in Kansas suitable for the lone star tick, which is a vector for a number of diseases.
+Research out of Kansas suggested the lone star tick, a bloodsucker named for the state of Texas, was nearing the Colorado border.
+Previously, researchers believed the lone star stick was isolated to the eastern third of Kansas.
+Ecological models suggested climate change expanded the amount of habitat in Kansas suitable for the lone star tick, which is a vector for a number of diseases.

-Felix the cat has been working like a dog, catching vermin from a train station in England and she's been rewarded with the official title of "Senior Pest Controller," which comes with her own ridiculously cute uniform: a bright yellow cat safety coat and official name tag.
-Felix arrived at the station when she was just nine weeks old and has since spent thousands of hours keeping the platforms free of pigeons, rats and other train station intruders.
-During her downtime, she's often seen watching over staff in the cozy ticket office or sitting next to passengers waiting for their next train.
+Felix the cat had been working like a dog, catching vermin from a train station in England and she was rewarded with the official title of "senior pest controller," which came with her own ridiculously cute uniform: a bright yellow cat safety coat and official name tag.
+Felix arrived at the station when she was just nine weeks old and spent thousands of hours keeping the platforms free of pigeons, rats and other train station intruders.
+During her downtime, she was often seen watching over staff in the cozy ticket office or sitting next to passengers waiting for their next train.